 The views and opinions expressed in this article are those of the author and do not necessarily reflect the official policy or position of The Geopolitics.

-The author is a Ph.D. candidate in International Relations at Florida International University (FIU).
-Prior to coming to FIU, he conducted research on Latin American public and foreign policy for a number of groups including the World Bank and the Inter-American Development Bank.
+The author is a consultant and specialist in Latin American public and foreign affairs.
+His work has been featured in The National Interest, Global Americans, Charged Affairs, and Diplomatic Courier among others.
 He holds an MA from the Josef Korbel School of International Studies and a BA from Tulane University where he triple majored in International Relations, Economics, and Latin American Studies.
+He is also pursuing his doctoral studies in International Relations.